The Local Development Plan and Heritage

 A decision may be made that is contrary to the development plan only if a material consideration indicates that the development plan ought to be overridden (1).
 Policies within the NPPF are a material consideration in all planning applications (2).

-Listed building consent and planning permission for relevant demolition decisions do not have to be determined in accordance with the development plan.
+Listed building consent decisions do not have to be determined in accordance with the development plan.
 They should be determined in accordance with the law (3) and the relevant policies in the NPPF (4).
 The objectives of the development plan and its policies may, though, be a material consideration in those decisions.

 The Objective of Local Development Plans